pyiron/development_ideas/concepts.md

   - Users can add the DOI of the underlying methods/software packages to the node
 - pyiron understands physics
   - Nodes as well as their inputs and outputs can be provided with ontological types
+- pyiron workflows are reproducible
+  - workflows (classic & node-based) are reproducible via a well defined runtime environments.

 # User Groups
 While `pyiron` originally only addressed the atomistics community, the new generation of `pyiron` has a much wider range of potential users.
 They can be roughly defined into the following groups: